“There’s a ‘soul sigh’ when you cross the bridge to Tilghman Island,” one local explained.

 Just down the street a bit is the Tilghman Island Country Store (5949 Tilghman Island Road), owned by Patricia McGlannan and her husband.
 It’s a small, full-service market with a deli counter where visitors can buy sandwiches and sides for day tripping.

-The store is known for the what the locals call “the world’s best” carrot cake, made by Patricia’s sister-in-law.
+The store is known for what the locals call “the world’s best” carrot cake, made by Patricia’s sister-in-law.

 They also have the claim to Tilghman’s “tiniest bar.”